chrisdone/website/hakyll/posts/haskell-doesnt-have-macros.markdown

 set!{1 2 3 c 4}
 vec![ 1, 2, 3 ] -- vector type
 map!{ x: 1, y: 2, z: 3 } -- easier-to-read compile-time constructed map
+ado!(x <- y
+     y <- z
+     x)  -- applicative or qualified do could have been macros
 ```

 (If you don't find those examples enticing there's no hope for you.)